InfinityTools/WeiduModPackager/README.md

 # WeiDU Mod Package Builder
-*Automates creation of WeiDU mod packages.*
+*A GitHub action that automates creation of WeiDU mod packages.*

 ## Overview